-Students who have a cumulative grade point average (GPA) below 2.20 will be placed on academic probation and will be required to meet with the Director of the Academic Skills Program and to participate in any programs she requires for that student.

 - a.
+Failure to achieve a cumulative grade point average of 1.85 or above in any term will result in academic dismissal. - b.
+Students who achieve between a 1.85 and 2.20 cumulative grade point average, inclusive, in any semester will be placed on academic probation and will be required to meet with the Director of the Academic Skills Program and to participate in any programs she requires for that student. - c.
 Students who fall below a 2.20 cumulative GPA, who are therefore on probation, must achieve a cumulative GPA of 2.20 or above in the semester in which they are next enrolled in order to regain good standing.
-Students who do not achieve a cumulative GPA of 2.20 or above in that semester will be academically dismissed. - b.
-Students who are enrolled in a Regular or Intensive Co-op in the semester immediately following the semester in which they fell below a 2.20 cumulative GPA will be allowed one additional semester of enrollment to achieve a 2.20 cumulative GPA or above, such that they may remain on probation for two successive semesters.
-Students who fall under this subsection will be permitted to remain on probation for a maximum of one additional semester, regardless of the composition of their enrollment in the second semester of their probation.
+Students who do not achieve a cumulative GPA of 2.20 or above in that semester will be academically dismissed. - d.
+Students who are enrolled in a Co-op in the semester immediately following the semester in which they fell below a 2.20 cumulative GPA will be allowed one additional semester of enrollment to achieve a 2.20 cumulative GPA or above, such that they may remain on probation for two successive semesters.
+Students who fall under this subsection will be permitted to remain on

+- probation for a maximum of one additional semester, regardless of the composition of their enrollment in the second semester of their probation.
 (This means a year-long Co-op or second semester of Co-op will not further extend the probation period).
-Students under this subsection who do not achieve a 2.20 cumulative GPA or above at the end of the second semester in which they are on probation will be academically dismissed. - c.
-Students who are enrolled in a year-long Clinic beginning in the semester immediately following the semester in which they fell below a 2.20 cumulative GPA will be allowed one additional semester of enrollment to achieve a 2.20 cumulative GPA or above, such that they may remain on probation for two successive semesters.
-Students who fall under this subsection will be permitted to remain on probation for a maximum of one additional semester, regardless of the composition of their enrollment in the second semester of their probation.
-Students under this subsection who
+Students under this subsection who do not achieve a 2.20 cumulative GPA or above at the end of the second semester in which they are on probation will be academically dismissed. - e.

-- do not achieve a 2.20 cumulative GPA or above at the end of the second semester in which they are on probation will be academically dismissed. - d.
 Students who have otherwise completed all other graduation requirements but whose cumulative GPA falls below 2.20, for the first time, in their final semester must enroll in an additional semester to achieve the required cumulative GPA for degree conferral.
 (Note that this may mean the student must enroll for some number of credits beyond the minimum needed to graduate.)
 Students who do not achieve a cumulative GPA of 2.20 or above by the end of the additional semester will be academically dismissed.
-Students who fall under this subsection will have a maximum of one semester to achieve the required GPA. - e.
-A student who has otherwise completed all other graduation requirements but is subject to academic dismissal in their final semester may petition for reinstatement, and must meet all conditions set forth by the Senior Associate Dean of Students and/or the Faculty Committee on Scholastic Standing in order to graduate.
-These conditions may require a set number of additional credits, minimum course grades, or other requirements that exceed those needed for graduation. - f.
+Students who fall under this subsection will have a maximum of one semester to achieve the required GPA. - f.
+A student who has otherwise completed all other graduation requirements but is subject to academic dismissal in their final semester may petition for reinstatement and must meet all conditions set forth by the Senior Associate Dean of Students in order to graduate.
+These conditions may require a set number of additional credits, minimum course grades, or other requirements that exceed those needed for graduation. - g.
 Students who were previously on academic probation, regained good standing, and then again fall below a 2.20 cumulative GPA in a later semester will be academically dismissed (i.e., they will not be placed on probation a second time).
-This subsection applies to students under all other subsections of this policy. - C. Co-op and Clinic Participation: Students on academic probation are not eligible to participate in co-op or clinical programs.
-In extraordinary circumstances, the Associate Dean for Academic Affairs may waive this prohibition for a student who has completed at least 60 credits, so that they may fulfill the Professional Practice Requirement.
+This subsection applies to students under all other subsections of this policy. - C. Co-op Participation: Students on academic probation are not eligible to participate in co-op programs.
+In extraordinary circumstances, the Associate Dean for Academic Affairs may waive this prohibition.